jessesquires/JSQCoreDataKit/README.md

 ## Unit tests

-There's a suite of unit tests for the `JSQCoreDataKit.framework`.
+There's a suite of unit tests for `JSQCoreDataKit.framework`.
 To run them, open `JSQCoreDataKit.xcworkspace`, select the `JSQCoreDataKit` scheme, then &#x2318;-u.
+Additional tests are under the `Example` scheme.

 These tests are well commented and serve as further documentation for how to use this library.